Famous New Orleanians

 - Harry Connick, Jr.: Actor, musician, composer and conductor Harry Connick, Jr. wears many hats.
 Growing up in Lakeview, New Orleans, Connick got into music early, performing a Beethoven concerto with the Louisiana Philharmonic Orchestra at the tender age of nine.
 After attending multiple area high schools, Connick moved to New York to pursue a career in jazz piano, eventually adding vocal chops to his list of achievements.
 With dozens of bestselling albums, the musician again resides in New Orleans with his family, where he is a noted philanthropist and popular speaker.

 - Pete Fountain: Born Pierre Dewey LaFontaine, Jr. in 1930, Pete Fountain began playing clarinet as an unorthodox treatment for a stubborn childhood respiratory infection.
 Having played with respected New Orleans trumpeter Al Hirt, Fountain founded the Basin Street Six, eventually joining the Lawrence Welk Orchestra.
 The clarinetist's trademark woody sound is due in part to his preference for crystal mouthpieces.
-Now in his 70s, Fountain has recorded over 100 LPs and CDs under his own name.
+Fountain recorded over 100 LPs and CDs under his own name before passing away in 2016.

 - Amanda Shaw: Young fiddler Amanda Shaw was born and raised in New Orleans, attending Mount Carmel Academy before leaving high school to pursue a traveling musical career.
-Though too young to drink until recently, Shaw has released three albums, and headlines a show at the New Orleans Jazz Fest every year with her band, the Cute Guys.
+Shaw has released several albums, and headlines a show at the New Orleans Jazz Fest every year.

 - Aaron Neville: The soulful Aaron Neville is one of a family of talented musicians who have played together for years as the Neville Brothers.
-His most recent album marks Neville's 50th year in recorded music, and brings him once again to work with producer and longtime friend Allan Toussaint.
 Apart from his distinctive tenor, Neville is known for his duets with pop singer Linda Ronstadt.

 - Buddy Bolden: A Louisiana legend about whom, regretfully, not enough is known.
 Buddy Bolden played the cornet so well that he was known as "King Bolden"; playing by ear, he adapted the existing style of ragtime and is credited with inventing the "Big Four," a rhythmic innovation that allowed for more improvisation on a marching band beat.

 - Dr. John: Born Malcolm John "Mac" Rebennack, Jr., Dr. John is a New Orleans legend.
-His musical stylings combine jazz, blues, pop, zydeco, boogie woogie, and rock and roll for a stage show like you've never seen before.
+His musical stylings combined jazz, blues, pop, zydeco, boogie woogie, and rock and roll for a stage show like you've never seen before.
 As a session musician in LA in the 1960s, Dr. John worked with Sonny and Cher, Canned Heat, and many others, before reinventing himself as "Dr. John, the Night Tripper."
 The Bonnaroo Music and Arts Festival was named after one of his albums.
+He passed away in 2019.

 - Irma Thomas: The "Soul Queen of New Orleans," Irma Thomas has never received the level of attention that her contemporaries Aretha Franklin, Etta James and Dionne Warwick did, but she is nonetheless one of the nation's greatest soul singers.
 In 2007, she was inducted into the Louisiana Music Hall of Fame, and performs annually at Jazz Fest.